OnForce: History

-introduced general contractor model in 2010.
+introduced a general contractor model in 2010.

 Acquisition

 In August 2014, Adecco Group, a Swiss multinational human resource consulting company acquired OnForce FMS and merged with its VMS company.
 In the agreement, Beeline agreed to partner with OnForce's freelance management system to give clients and partners access to the supply chain of the workforce.
 OnForce was acquired by WorkMarket in 2017.

 Overview

 OnForce connected talented professionals directly with the companies that needed them.
 As a freelancer management system (FMS) for field services, companies were able to search for, engage with, manage, and pay non-employee freelancers and contractors.
 Its FMS solution supported IT and consumer electronic categories such as computers, printers, networking, VoIP, Point of Sale, home theater, and cabling.
 Contractors used OnForce to manage their profiles, rates, and engagements.